 Document Substrate Conditions Before Starting

 Photograph the substrate condition before you begin tiling.
-If tiles later crack or lift, this documentation proves the substrate condition at the time of installation and can protect you from claims caused by pre-existing issues.
+If tiles later crack or lift, this documentation proves the substrate condition at the time of installation and protects you from claims caused by pre-existing defects.

 3